alecbiela/inertia-concretecms/README.md

 **This project and its documentation are still under construction - it is still in an experimental state and future changes can break compatibility with previous versions until a formal release is published.**
 This is an unofficial community adapter for using Inertia.js with Concrete CMS.
 The following documentation will only highlight the _changes_ made to the Laravel adapter.
 For the full documentation, please see [the official Inertia.js documentation](https://inertiajs.com/).
-This project is licensed under the Apache-2.0 license.
-A copy of the license can be found in `LICENSE.txt`

 ## Installation